hilts-vaughan/hilts-vaughan.github.io/_posts/2024-02-02-games-2024-01-kirby-forgotten-land.md

 ---
 layout: post
-title: Games in 2024 NO. 2: Kirby and the Forgotten Land
+title: "Games in 2024 NO. 2: Kirby and the Forgotten Land"
 date: 2024-01-21 17:17 -0400
 comments: true